-You have a chance to have a good education while you are living a very nice experience - Beatrice Lima from Brazil, our new International Student Ambassador, talks about her studies in Lapland, about being out of her comfort zone and finding the snow to be magical.
+You have a chance to have a good education while you are living a very nice experience - Beatrice Lima from Brazil, talks about her studies in Lapland, about being out of her comfort zone and finding the snow to be magical.

 “I like it here.
 It is small, cheerful and snowy.
 People are sometimes complaining about the weather.
 I actually love the snow.
 It is my first time seeing it.
 It is so magical!”

 Tell us something about yourself.

 I did my bachelor degree in tourism.
 I did the whole course in Brazil.
 After that, I had an internship exchange in USA, Florida.
 I came here because of the high level of education.
 Also, because I wanted to go somewhere that is very different from back home in Brazil, something out of my comfort zone.